gramistella/yes-u-public/README.md

 # Yes-u
-A website made for the Yes-U Erasmus project.
+A web application built with Flask made for the Yes-U Erasmus project.